querqy/chorus/katas/011_sometimes_you_need_to_redirect_to_a_landing_page.md

 Notice how we did a basic redirect?
 If your redirection is a fully qualified url, like `http://example.com` then you will redirect to that website instead.

 To wrap up this kata, go ahead and try some queries like _returns policy_ and _how do I do returns_ and you'll see they redirect the way you expect.
 However if you try out _return policy_ you will be disappointed, and that is because Querqy doesn't match that token.
+You have two options...

-So you'll need to add a REDIRECT for _return_.
+First you could just add a REDIRECT for _return_.

-You might think you can do `redirect*` in SMUI, however that pattern only works with the SYNONYM rule and specifically directed synonyms.
-This is to reduce the chances of unanticipated matches ;-).
+Alternatively you could change the query to `retur*`.
+The `*` means match 1 or more characters, so `return*` will NOT match the query `return`.

 Lastly, remember, that this rule is going to kick in for any query that has the words _return_ or _returns_, so it would be wise to check your user query logs ;-).
 For example, if a *Return Shelf* is a product you sell, then you would need to deal with this.